ancilcleetus/ancilcleetus/README.md

 ## Glad to see you here! &nbsp; ![visitors](https://vbr.nathanchung.dev/badge?page_id=ancilcleetus.ancilcleetus)

-I am a self-taught Artificial Intelligence Engineer with formal academic background in Electronics, with a Masters Degree in VLSI and Embedded Systems.
+I am a self-taught Artificial Intelligence Engineer with a formal academic background in Electronics, with a Masters Degree in VLSI and Embedded Systems.
 After working for 4+ years in the ﬁeld of Electronics Design as a Hardware Design Engineer, Verification Engineer and Product Researcher, I made a career switch to the field of Artificial Intelligence in March 2021.
 At present, I'm working as a Deep Learning Engineer in India with focus on Computer Vision.

 Since I don't have a formal Computer Science background, I know that I have a lot to learn.
 I have to make a solid foundation in Computer Science in general and Artificial Intelligence in particular.